Sunday, 25 June 2023

 Start with a model that is easy to fly and has adjustable push rods.

-Before you install the flight control board, adjust the pushrod lengths and connection holes to give reasonable throws using 100% servo travel.
-Test throws with a servo checker or PWM receiver.
+INAV manual mode uses 100% weight and 30% expo by default.
+So before you install the flight control board, adjust the pushrod lengths and connection holes to give reasonable throws using 100% servo travel.

 If possible, fly the model first to check aileron and elevator trims and CG placement.
 Adjust the trims by changing the pushrod lengths mechanically and don't use the radio trims.
+If you can't fly first just make sure the control surfaces are level or have the recommended amount of reflex.

-The setup doesn't have to be perfect and it's OK if the plane is a little too agile with these full throws, as long as it is flyable.
+The initial setup doesn't have to be perfect and it's OK if the plane is a little too agile with these full throws, as long as it is flyable.

 Essential INAV Modes